-Here are also some examples of my work, which has been published in newspapers, magazines, and online outlets in Germany, Switzerland, the U.K., and the U.S. :
+Here are also some examples of my work, which has been published in newspapers, magazines, and online outlets in the US, the UK, Germany, and Switzerland:

-James Cameron and Investors Seek to Lasso and Mine an Asteroid.
-April 24, 2012
+James Cameron and Investors Seek to Lasso and Mine an Asteroid

 Lassoing an asteroid could be big business, it might just be a wild ride into space.